tegjyotsingh/SimpleEmotionDetection_tweet/Experiments/Readme.txt

-This folder has all the Ram experimentation files from experiemnts done as a part of the project.
+This folder has all the Raw experimentation files from experiemnts done as a part of the project.

 > CLUTO : These files are obtained by implementing clustering on using CLUTO.